 By August 1962, the CAR found itself hosting the 10th International Congress of Radiology in Montreal under the presidency of Dr. Arthur Singleton, one of our founders back in 1937.
 Fifty-five countries were represented at the Congress.
 Canada had 51 speakers, but radiologists coming from as far afield as Argentina, India, Israel, Japan, Peru, Turkey, USSR and Yugoslavia must have created a truly international sense.
 At this meeting, the distinguished Canadian radiologist, Dr. Singleton, received the American College of Radiology Gold Medal.

-The CAR, through its representatives to the International Society of Radiology (ISR), has continued to play a role in world radiological affairs.
+The CAR, through its partnerships with international societies, has continued to play a role in world radiological affairs.
 As the national specialty society for radiology, the CAR is recognized both within and outside the medical profession as the official voice of Canadian radiology.

 The CAR logo was designed in 1998 by Elaine Emond of Montreal.
 The C and the R are shown on contrasting backgrounds, corresponding to positive and negative images representing the flexibility and variability now standard in diagnostic imaging.
 The A is rotated to assume the shape of the eye, emphasizing the visual skills of the radiologist and recalling the ancient Egyptian symbol of healing and protection.